 When taken for the prescribed length of time and at the right dosage, these drugs are typically safe for healthy adults.
 Older adults and people at risk of falls should take these sleep aids with caution.

-A melatonin receptor agonist is a drug that increases the amount of melatonin in the body.
-Melatonin is a hormone that is naturally produced in response to darkness.
+Melatonin receptor agonists are drugs that activate the melatonin receptors in the body.
 Melatonin helps the body regulate its internal clock, also known as its circadian rhythm.

 Specific Melatonin Receptor Agonists Approved To Treat Insomnia: Ramelteon